roadie-demo/getting-started/scaffolder/publish-standalone-tech-docs/README.md

 # Create a Publish Standalone TechDocs Repository Template

 ## Outline
-The template allows for quickly and efficiently publishing a new repository to your organizations GitHub instance to host your internal documentation via TechDocs, as well as registering to the Roadie Backstage catalog by adding and configuring the `catalog-info.yaml` with the recommended data points necessary for the entity to be listed in the catalog.
+The template allows for quickly and efficiently publishing a new repository to your organizations GitHub instance to host your internal documentation via TechDocs, with the ability to specify documentation groupings for department or cohort level organization; as well as registering the documentation repo to the Roadie Backstage catalog by adding and configuring the `catalog-info.yaml` with the recommended data points necessary for the entity to be listed in the catalog.

 ## Inputs
 1. Collect repository information: